History of Leicester City F.C.: Downfall and fightback (2000–2004)

 Leicester moved into the new 32,000-seat Walkers Stadium at the start of the 2002–03 season.
 Walkers, the crisp manufacturers, the club's former shirt sponsors acquired the naming rights for a ten-year period.
 In October 2002, the club went into administration with debts of £30 million.
-Some of the reasons were the loss of TV money (ITV Digital, itself in administration, had promised money to First Division clubs for TV rights), the large wage bill, lower than expected fees for players transferred to other clubs and the £37 million cost of the new stadium.
+Some of the reasons were the loss of TV money (ITV Digital, itself in administration, had promised money to Division One clubs for TV rights), the large wage bill, lower than expected fees for players transferred to other clubs and the £37 million cost of the new stadium.
 Adams was banned from the transfer market for most of the season, even after the club was rescued by a takeover in February 2003 by a consortium led by Gary Lineker.
-Adams guided Leicester to runners-up spot in Division One and automatic promotion back to the Premiership with more than 90 points.
+Adams guided Leicester to runners-up spot in Division One and automatic promotion back to the Premiership with 92 points.
 In reaction to Leicester's restructuring of their debts, the Football League changed their rules and now penalise teams going into administration with a ten-point penalty.
 There was some bitterness from other clubs over this point, and because Leicester retained some good players from the Premiership (although several were sold).
 In an interview in mid-2006, chairman Andrew Taylor stated debt was about £25 million, including a "mortgage" of £15–18 million on the Walkers Stadium to the company (not the club) that owns it.
 Leicester were relegated from the Premiership in 2003–04 with 33 points, along with Leeds United and Wolverhampton Wanderers.
-The Stadium was renamed King Power Stadium in 2011 after the take-over of Thai-based duty free company King Power.
+The Stadium was renamed King Power Stadium in 2011 after the take-over of Thai-based duty-free company King Power.